2.2 Starting points

 The processing of the starting points is otherwise as usual, e.g. find will recurse into subdirectories unless otherwise prevented.
 To process only the starting points, one can additionally pass ‘-maxdepth 0’.

-Example: Given that another program proggy pre-filters and creates a huge NUL-separated list of files, process those as starting points, and find all regular, empty files among them:
+Suppose that some program proggy pre-filters and creates a huge NUL-separated list of files, we can process those as starting points, and find all regular, empty files among them:

 $ proggy | find -files0-from - -maxdepth 0 -type f -empty

-The use of ‘-files0-from -’ means to read the names of the starting points from standard input, i.e., from the pipe; and ‘-maxdepth 0’ ensures that only explicitly those entries are examined without recursing into directories (in the case one of the starting points is one).
+The use of ‘-files0-from -’ means to read the names of the starting points from standard input, i.e., from the pipe.
+Using ‘-maxdepth 0’ ensures that only explicitly those entries are examined without recursing into directories (in the case one of the starting points is one).